sebastienh/textually.net/content/en/documentation/common/textAttributesAndHighlight.md

 I started to write when I was young.
 This paragraph is not complete...
 ```

-Attributes can be stacked, meaning they can be be defined in different attributes blocs:
+Attributes can be stacked, meaning they can be defined in different attributes blocs:

 ```markdown
 {.young}